-The recently published study on HHM is small—just 14 children aged 10 to 13 and no control group.
-It was to establish the feasibility, Mehling said.
-Other studies are already in the works, in particular, one that uses brain imaging to look at how treatment impacted the brain
+The recently published study on HHM is small—just 14 children aged 10 to 13 and no control group—and designed to establish feasibility, Mehling said.
+Other studies are already in the works, including one that uses neuroimaging to look at impacts on the brain.

-Mehling also hopes to look at how HHM affects other measures, such as heart rate, heart rate variability, and cortisol—a marker of stress and anxiety.
+Mehling also hopes to look at how HHM affects other measures, such as heart rate variability and cortisol levels, a marker of stress and anxiety.

 And they’d like to try the intervention with older children.

-Establishing the scientific validity of any treatment takes time, but parents noticed changes with HHM right away.
+Establishing the scientific validity of any treatment takes time, but parents have said they noticed changes in their children right away.

-“I … heard his laughter and knew that he was enamored … He was engaged and soaking up the energy and even participated as part of a group and that is uncommon,” said one parent, according to the study’s Social Validity Questionnaire.
+“I … heard his laughter and knew that he was enamored. … He was engaged and soaking up the energy and even participated as part of a group, and that is uncommon,” wrote one parent, in response to the study’s Social Validity Questionnaire.

-“[My son] usually wants to do nothing but solitary computer and video games and for him to enjoy being in a social setting was great.
-At one point he even said he wanted to be an actor,” another parent said.
+“[My son] usually wants to do nothing but solitary computer and video games, and for him to enjoy being in a social setting was great.
+At one point, he even said he wanted to be an actor,” another parent wrote.

-“My daughter LOVED the class.
+“My daughter loved the class.
 She left happy and excited every time.
 She loved feeling included and part of a group.
-We noticed that she was trying harder at school to make friends,” another parent said.
+We noticed that she was trying harder at school to make friends,” wrote another parent.